Anna Essinger: Legacy and honours

 Many of Essinger's pupils went on to distinguished careers, including Frank Auerbach, Leslie Brent, Gerard Hoffnung, Frank Marcus, Peter Morley, and Helmut and Richard Sonnenfeldt.
 Bunce Court alumni returned at every opportunity while the school was still in existence; after it closed, they held reunions for 55 years.

 In 1959, in honour of Essinger's 80th birthday, Bunce Court alumni planted a grove of trees in Israel that was named after her.

-In 1990, a realschule in Ulm and a Kuhberg gymnasium (secondary school) were named for Anna Essinger.
+In 1990, a realschule (secondary school) in Ulm and a Kuhberg gymnasium were named for Anna Essinger.
 Some of her personal papers are archived at the Ida Seele Archive in Dillingen an der Donau.
 The archive is devoted to research of the history of education and social pedagogy.
 In July 2007, the original Bunce Court school bell was retrieved from California, where it had been saved and stored by Ernst Weinberg, a former pupil, and was reinstalled on top of the schoolhouse.
 A plaque honoring Essinger and the school was erected at the same time.

 In 2004, the Oxford Dictionary of National Biography added an entry for Essinger, unusual for someone who became a naturalized British citizen late in life.
 Also in 2004, the city of Ulm celebrated its 1,150th anniversary and along with it, the birthdays of Anna Essinger and Albert Einstein, both born there.
 The celebration for Essinger lasted a week and was attended by family members from the United Kingdom and Israel, as well as Germany; and former students.